ssarahreyes/vehicles_insight/README.md

 # About vehicles_insight

 ### :car:  Vehicles Shape
-Python function to print:
+Python function to print for vehicles data frame:
-- the shape of the vehicles data frame.
+- the shape od the data frame.
 - Number of rows.
 - Column's name.
 - Column's type.